Bridget Everett: 2017–present

 In 2018, Everett had a recurring role in the short-lived HBO comedy series, Camping.
 The following year, she appeared in the Netflix miniseries, Unbelievable playing Colleen Doggett, one of the foster parents of teenage victim Marie Adler (Kaitlyn Dever).
 In 2021, she appeared in the black comedy film Breaking News in Yuba County directed by Tate Taylor.

-In 2022, Everett began starring in the HBO comedy-drama series, Somebody Somewhere playing the leading role of Sam, a woman in her 40s trying to find happiness.
+In 2022, Everett began starring in the HBO comedy-drama series Somebody Somewhere playing the leading role of Sam, a woman in her 40s trying to find happiness.
 Her performance received positive reviews from critics.
 Ciara Wardlow from RogerEbert.com wrote in her review: "Everett is remarkable as a woman who hides behind a mask of apathy and witty barbs.
 She’s hardly the sort to talk about her feelings by choice, but Everett’s performance manages to consistently convey to the audience things that Sam refuses to say or acknowledge with crystal clarity.
-It’s a subtle and compelling portrait of depression, a sadness that creates an intriguing counterbalance to the bold and bawdy sense of humor for which Everett is known, which also gets plenty of opportunity to shine."
+It’s a subtle and compelling portrait of grief, a sadness that creates an intriguing counterbalance to the bold and bawdy sense of humor for which Everett is known, which also gets plenty of opportunity to shine."
 The Rotten Tomatoes critical consensus reads, "Led by a captivating Bridget Everett,Somebody Somewhere explores the human condition with tenderness, grace, and warmth.
 At the 38th Independent Spirit Awards, Everett received nomination for the Best Lead Performance in a New Scripted Series.
 She was also nominated for an TCA Award for Individual Achievement in Comedy.
 The show received the 84th Peabody Award in Entertainment.